#WomenLead: Your weekly round-up on women in politics

 What will you get if you sign up?

-If you sign up, you will receive the #WomenLead weekly wrap every Sunday.
-Each edition includes a mix of some quick updates, resource and reading recommendations, a spotlight on one country/issue, and a dose of trivia here or there - all delivered to you with a mix of spunk, critique and some eye rolls.
+If you sign up, you will receive the #WomenLead weekly wrap on the last Sunday of each month.
+Each edition includes updates on elections, leaders heading countries, reading recommendation, stories of change, a shout-out to an individual/organisation doing important work in this area, and a lot more - all delivered to you with a mix of spunk, critique and some eye rolls.

 The newsletter will land up at different times based on your location (our readers are spread out throughout the world!) - from early morning if you are based in the Americas, to evening if you are based in Africa or Europe, late evening for those in India and late night (or early Monday morning) for readers in East Asia, Australia and the Pacific Islands.